williamvn/UserManagement/README.md

 Only the view has been implemented, no logic for now.

 ##### Display Users
 Is the main view where you can see all the Users displayed.
-There are three tabs which filter the user by rol.
+There are three tabs which filter the user by role.
 The first tab includes all kind of users, and then the other two tabs only show the specific role (patient, professional).
-Each table can be sort by any of the fields shown and has pagination.
+Each table can be sorted by any of the fields shown and has pagination.
 Each user shown in the table has three types of actions on him.
-Edit, delete which can be accessed through buttons and view the internal details of the user who can be accessed by clicking on the row.
+Edit, delete which can be accessed through buttons and see the internal details of the user, clicking on the row.

 ![Main View](https://github.com/williamvn/UserManagement/blob/master/main.png?raw=true)